Polyvinyl-Records/polyvinyl-records/single_item_sale.md

 ![](views/sale_price.png)

-The Sale Price will display on the product page with the regular price crossed out and the new sale price displayed next to the product instance:
+The Sale Price will display on the Product Page with the regular price crossed out and the new sale price displayed next to the Product Instance:

 ![](views/sale_pricing.png)